-When you specialize in biochemistry, there are two distinct ways of making a difference as an Officer in the Medical Service Corps:
+There are two distinct areas of biochemistry for Officers in the Medical Service Corps:

 Forensic Toxicologists work in military forensic laboratories, Navy Research Laboratories or Environmental Preventive Medicine Units.
 They also teach at the Naval Academy and elsewhere.

 As an Officer in the Navy Medical Service Corps in the field of biochemistry, you could work with the Naval Criminal Investigative Service (NCIS) or serve as a member of a deployable Chemical, Biological, Radiological and Environmental (CBRE) Training Team, defending our nation against biological, chemical and nuclear weapons.

 Serving part-time as a Reservist, your duties will be carried out during your scheduled drilling and training periods.
 During monthly drilling, Officers in the Navy Reserve typically work at a location close to their homes.
 This gives you the flexibility to expand your profession in the Navy without compromising your civilian practice at home.